tothuhien/lsd2/README.md

 	- You want to remove outlier nodes with Zscore threshold 3:

     `./lsd2 -i rootedtree_file -d date_file -c -v 1 -e 3`

+  - You just want to collapse null branches in the input tree (by default all branches <= 0.5/seqlength are collapsed), and impose a minimum of 0.1 (estimated by default) for the branches of the time scaled tree:

+    `./lsd2 -i rootedtree_file -d date_file -c -v 1 -e 3 -u 0.1 -l 0`

+  - Similar as above, but you allow nullability for external branches of output tree:

+    `./lsd2 -i rootedtree_file -d date_file -c -v 1 -e 3 -u 0.1 -U 0 -l 0`

 	- You know the tree partition where each part should have a different rate:

     `./lsd2 -i rootedtree_file -d date_file -c -v 1 -p parition_file`